-- 1. Their policy for income and capital distributions - 2.
-Where it is their policy to distribute income: - a.
-The frequency of their distributions - b.
-Requirements for withholding tax - c.
-The timing of the distributions and the date on which the units/participations in the fund are declared "Ex" distribution - d.
-The expected timing of the payment of the distributions. - 3.
-The fund should calculate its historic yield by expressing the income distributions (gross of tax) per unit over the previous 12 months as a percentage of their net asset value per unit as at the end of the period.
+- Funds should disclose their policy for income and capital distributions, where applicable.
+1. - 2.
+The following should be disclosed where it is a fund's policy to distribute income: - a. the frequency of their distributions; - b. requirements for withholding tax; - the timing of the distributions and the date on which the units/participations in the fund are declared "Ex" distribution; C. and - d. the expected timing of the payment of the distributions. - The fund should calculate its distribution yield by expressing the income distributions (gross of tax) per unit over the 3. previous 12 months as a percentage of their net asset value per unit as at the end of the period.